UPDATED: AUGUST 08, 2023 | 1 MIN READ

 - A condo might be less expensive.
 Depending on your location, purchasing a condo can be less expensive than a single-family property.
 This is ideal for first-time homebuyers or those that may not have a very large down payment available.

 - Condos are fairly low maintenance.
 A condo may be the more appealing if you prefer to leave the yard work and repairs to the professionals.
-Most exterior maintenance (lawn and shrub care, roofs, exterior siding) in condo communities is generally handled by the community HOA.
+The community HOA generally handles most exterior maintenance (lawn and shrub care, roofs, exterior siding) in condo communities.

 - You may have top-notch amenities.
 Depending on the community, you may have grilling areas, pools, dog parks, and more, all within reach.

 - Condo communities tend to be more social.
-If you’re an extrovert or in a new city hoping to make some friends, you’ll get plenty of opportunities to do so in a condo community.
+If you’re an extrovert or in a new city hoping to make friends, you’ll get plenty of opportunities in a condo community.
 Many condo associations will organize social events like barbecues and pool parties.

 Cons of Condo Life